How Long Does a Building Inspection Take?

 Combined building and pest inspection

-If you're having a combined building and pest inspection (standard in Australia), add approximately 30-60 minutes to the above timeframes.
+If you are having a combined building and pest inspection (standard in Australia), add approximately 30 to 60 minutes to the above timeframes.
 The pest inspection involves additional assessment of all accessible timbers, use of moisture meters and potentially thermal imaging equipment, and inspection of the property's perimeter and surrounding areas for termite risk factors.

 1. Property size